RyanStan/rustcask/README.md

 - We create a hint file when closing one of the active data files.

+- API accepts Vector<u8> instead of references followed by cloning.
+Up to caller to decide to create memory clone if need be.

 ### Merging
 When merge happens, just read over all files and create a new data file + hint file.